Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Identity verification (IDV) is a central component of any AML or KYC program.
 Designing an IDV process that suits your business needs should take into account:

-• The laws and regulations affecting your business and industry
+• The local laws and regulations affecting your business and industry

 • Your company’s unique risk profile